Universal relation between $C_{T}$ and the CFT Weyl anomaly: Universal relation between C T and c from CFT derivations

 As for the alternative route, we can invoke the connection with the $Q$-curvature, a pure Ricci curvature invariant.
-The metric variation of the critical $Q$-curvature is the obstruction tensor, and its leading asymptotics is generally known \footnote{Our thanks to J.S.
-Case for the reference and further clarifications.}
+The metric variation of the critical $Q$-curvature is the obstruction tensor, and its leading asymptotics is generally known (see, e.g., ref.~\cite{Graham2005})

-We can therefore trade the term quadratic in Weyl by the $Q$-curvature
+We can therefore trade the term quadratic in Weyl by the $Q$-curvature,

-As mentioned above, the metric variation of the $Q$-curvature is the Fefferman-Graham obstruction tensor (the higher-dimensional analog of the 4D Bach tensor), so we only need the linearization of the obstruction tensor around flat space.\\ But there is a remarkable observation following this line of reasoning: the second metric variation of the $Q$-curvature, which can be thought of as a particular conformal gravity Lagrangian admitting Einstein solutions, is just the kinetic term of the corresponding \textit{Weyl graviton} when restricted to the transverse-traceless component of the metric fluctuation.
-This is nothing but the GJMS-like operator on symmetric transverse-traceless two-tensors that happens to factorize into shifted Lichnerowicz Laplacians on Einstein manifolds, as shown some time ago by Matsumoto \cite{Matsumoto2013GJMS}.
+As mentioned above, the metric variation of the $Q$-curvature is the Fefferman--Graham obstruction tensor (the higher-dimensional analog of the 4d Bach tensor), so we only need the linearization of the obstruction tensor around flat space.

+However, a remarkable observation follows from this line of reasoning.
+The second metric variation of the $Q$-curvature, which can be thought of as a particular conformal gravity Lagrangian admitting Einstein solutions, is just the kinetic term of the corresponding \emph{Weyl graviton} when restricted to the transverse-traceless component of the metric fluctuation.
+This is nothing but the GJMS-like operator on symmetric transverse-traceless two-tensors that happens to factorize into shifted Lichnerowicz Laplacians on Einstein manifolds, as shown some time ago by Matsumoto~\cite{Matsumoto2013}.
 In particular, in flat space, it reduces to a power of the Laplacian.
-It is just a matter of keeping track of the overall coefficient to be able to obtain the numerical factor that fixes the RHS of eqn.(\ref{TTVEP}) \footnote{We are grateful to A.A.Tseytlin for discussion of this point.}
+It is just a matter of keeping track of the overall coefficient to be able to obtain the numerical factor that fixes the RHS of eq.~\eqref{eq:TTVEP},

-That completes the alternative derivation {\it à la Lanczos}, \text{i.e.}, trading Weyl (or Riemann) tensors by pure Ricci terms in the conformal gravity Lagrangian.
+This completes the alternative derivation \emph{\`a la Lanczos}, i.e., trading Weyl (or Riemann) tensors by pure Ricci terms in the conformal gravity Lagrangian.